onsala-space-observatory/astromorph/README.md

 # AstroMorph

 The AstroMorph project is an ML project to automatically separate a collection of astronomical objects based on their morphology.
+The method and science demonstration can be found in Boschman et al. (in preparation).
+If you use AstroMorph in your research, please consider citing our paper.

 ## Installation